thu-tram/mangg-may-tinh/transport/tcp-design.md

 Now, let's redo this example with cumulative ACKs.

-4 arrives, and the recipient sends an ack for 4, which says ``ack everything up to 2.''
+4 arrives, and the recipient sends an ack for 4, which says "ack everything up to 2."
 At this point, the sender knows a packet must have arrived, but does not know that it's 4.
 Still, the sender can send 9 next.
-Note that the window is not violated, because even though the sender seemingly has 7 un-acked packets, one of them did get acked by the duplicate ``ack everything up to 2,'' so there are only 6 packets in flight.
+Note that the window is not violated, because even though the sender seemingly has 7 un-acked packets, one of them did get acked by the duplicate "ack everything up to 2," so there are only 6 packets in flight.

-6 arrives, and the recipient sends an ack for 6, which still says ``ack everything up to 2.''
+6 arrives, and the recipient sends an ack for 6, which still says "ack everything up to 2."
 Again, the sender deduces that another packet arrived, and can send 10 next.

-7 arrives, and the recipient sends an ack for 7, which still says ``ack everything up to 2.''
+7 arrives, and the recipient sends an ack for 7, which still says "ack everything up to 2."
 The sender deduces that another packet arrived, and can send 10.

-At this point, the sender notices that ``ack everything up to 2'' has arrived 3 duplicate times (in addition to the initial ack for 2).
+At this point, the sender notices that "ack everything up to 2" has arrived 3 duplicate times (in addition to the initial ack for 2).
 The next un-acked packet is 3, so the sender will re-send 3.

 This is when things get ambiguous.
-When 8, 9, and 10 arrive at the recipient, the sender will receive three more copies of ``ack everything up to 2.''
+When 8, 9, and 10 arrive at the recipient, the sender will receive three more copies of "ack everything up to 2."
 (We're assuming the recipient hasn't received 3 yet, since it was re-sent after 9 and 10).

 The sender can now send 12, 13, and 14, since three more acks have arrived, but which packet should be re-sent next?
 Should the sender re-send 3, 4, 5, or something else?